wdehoog/hutspot-ubports/docs/index.md

 layout: default
 ---
 #  Welcome to the Hutspot Documentation
-Hutspot is a Spotify controller for UBports.
+Hutspot is a Spotify controller for Ubuntu Touch.
 It uses the [Spotify web-api](https://developer.spotify.com/documentation/web-api/).
 Playing is done on an 'connect' device.
 It requires a premium Spotify account.

 Main features: